Introduction

 In the search bar type the

-and click on the Install button.
+esp32and click on the Install button.

 Configure ESP32-Cam board in the Arduino IDE